-When it’s time to buy or sell a home, choosing the best local Realtor is the first step in the process.
-The agent you choose can make all the difference in the quality of your experience.
-Searching for the best local real estate professional is no different than trying to find a reliable doctor or dentist.
+When it’s time to buy a home, choosing the best real estate agent is the first step in the process.
+The real estate agent you choose can make all the difference in the quality of your experience.
+Finding the best real estate agent for buying is no different than trying to find a reliable doctor or dentist.
 Okay, granted it’s not brain surgery or a root canal, but your home is the roof over your head, your safe haven, and often your nest egg.

 Many people find their Realtor through a family member or friend.
 Although this is often a reliable approach, it doesn’t guarantee a perfect match.
-For most people buying or selling a home is the single largest financial transaction they ever make.
-It is also an intensive and personal process and you will probably be spending considerable time with the real estate agent you select.
-Finding a real estate agent you connect with can be critical to the success of the process.
-You and your Realtor will be a team so make sure this is a person you feel comfortable filling the position of your adviser and advocate.
+For most people buying a home is the largest financial transaction they ever make.
+It is also an intensive and personal process, therefore, you will probably be spending a lot of time with your real estate agent.
+Finding a real estate agent you connect is critical to the process.
+You and your Realtor will be a team so make sure you feel comfortable filling the position of your realtor, adviser, and advocate.

 Check on the real estate agent’s experience, education, productivity, and references.
-Accomplished agents know the market and the best strategies to sell your home.
-They should now the trends and be on top of all the latest market statistics.
-During the buying or selling process, you may require the services of a specialist.
+Accomplished realtors know the market and the best strategies to buy a home.
+They should know the trends and be on top of all the latest market statistics.
 They should be there to guide you and offer recommendations when necessary.
-It is also a great idea to check the number of transactions handled monthly or yearly.
-This is a good indication of commitment to the real estate profession.
-References and testimonials from past clients can be another good way to help you make your choice.
+It is a good idea to check the number of transactions handled monthly or yearly.
+This is a good indication of their commitment to being a real estate agent.
+References and testimonials from past clients can be another good way to help you make the best choice.

 Advice For First-Time Buyers

 If you have never purchased a home before then the chances are good that you will go online and search for homes, search for realtors, search for tips, tricks, hacks and all around good real estate advice.
-I have found that there is a lot of great information out there, but a lot of marketing junk and misleading information.
-I will cut through the crap and tell you the most important pieces of the puzzle.
 When you first start searching for your home, the sky is usually the limit.
 You want walk-in closets, a screened porch, a fireplace, a fenced in backyard, and a Jacuzzi in the master bath.
 Unless you balance those wants with your absolute needs, you may be disappointed, even discouraged, after a few weeks of searching.
-You may find that the cute, two-story on the corner has a screened porch but no Jacuzzi and a tiny backyard, or that the great rambler has a huge backyard but no fireplace.
 Before you start looking, determine exactly which features you can’t live without.
 I also suggest you make a list of your “wants” in the order of importance.
-These parameters help narrow the search so you don’t waste time touring homes without the amenities that truly meet your needs.
+These parameters help narrow the search.